One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Now to the hike.
 It starts close to the parking lot, where you can leave your car, and leads up the forests and rocky slopes with an elevation gain of 900 meters (2,950 feet).

 The hike starts under the tree line, so you have to wait for the views until you reach the top.
-But the pristine nature and solitude on the trip up the mountain makes it worth it (get ready for crowds!).
+But the pristine nature and solitude on the trip up the mountain make it worth it (get ready for crowds!).

 Once you get to the top, you still aren’t at the top.
 There’s the elevator, which takes you to Eagle’s Nest.
-If you went by bus cheer hooray, your bus ticket also applies for the elevator.
+If you went by bus, cheer hooray, your bus ticket also applies for the elevator.
 If you hiked up, well, then you’re screwed if you also want to take the elevator.
 You can’t buy tickets for the elevator separately, so there’s another 10-minute hike waiting for you.
 But don’t be sad, the elevator is nothing spectacular.

 Hotel in Berchtesgaden

-Kempinski Hotel with its modern interior is a great place to stay!
+Kempinski Hotel, with its modern interior, is a great place to stay!

-Day 4 of Bavaria itinerary: Berchtesgaden
+Day 4 of the Bavaria itinerary: Berchtesgaden—Salt Mines, Alpine Hikes & National Park Wonders

 Main sites visited on day 4: House of the Mountains, Berchtesgaden's salt mines, Berchtesgaden National Park, Wimbach Gorge, Watzmann Therme